Jake Paul Fratkin, OMD, L.Ac.

-Here, we begin by clearing turbid damp and phlegm from the inner ear.
+Here, we begin by clearing turbid damp and phlegm from the middle and inner ear.
 Huo xiang is the best herb for this, and it is reinforced with fu ling, qian hu, zhe bei mu and ban xia.
 Herbs that fight microbial infection include huang lian and lian qiao.
-Herbs that bring the formula to the inner ear include ju hua, bai zhi and man jing zi.
-Borrowing from xiao chai hu tang, we combine chai hu, ban xia, and sheng jiang, which infiltrate the lymphatic system surrounding the inner ear.
-Chi shao is used to increase circulation in the inner ear and relieve pain.
+Herbs that bring the formula to the zinner ear include ju hua, bai zhi and man jing zi.
+Borrowing from xiao chai hu tang, we combine chai hu, ban xia, and sheng jiang, which infiltrate the lymphatic system surrounding the inner and middle ear.
+Chi shao is used to increase circulation in the middle andinner ear and relieve pain.
 Collectively, the formula clears and descends turbid damp, and clears heat and resolves toxins.
 For acute, painful ear infection, with or without fever, the formula is appropriate and effective.

 We believe that these four formulas – for common cold and fever, cough, immune enhancement, and ear infection – cover many of the acute presentations that affect children.
 These formulas can be used until the children can swallow pills, and which time a variety of pills are available.
 They are safe and effective, and a welcome relief to the routine recommendations for antibiotics that are offered at the pediatrician’s office.